chrushr/MQM/README.md

 3. run the program through applying "./test_script.sh [name of the arbitrary directory] [a level number]". <br />
 Note: Users can adjust the second and last parameter, and minimum value of the level number is 0. <bar />
-&nbsp; Value 0 represents that tree depth of a k-d tree is 1.
+<p> Value 0 represents that tree depth of a k-d tree is 1.